Reasonable Effectiveness of Random Weighting: A Litmus Test for Multi-Task Learning

 \subsection{Results on the CelebA Dataset}

-\paragraph{Dataset} The CelebA dataset \citep{liu2015faceattributes} is a large-scale face attributes dataset with 202,599 face images, each of which has 40 attribute annotations.
-It is split into three parts: 162,770, 19,867 and 19,962 images for training, validation and test, respectively.
-This dataset contains 40 tasks and each task is a binary classification problem for one attribute.
+\paragraph{Dataset.} The CelebA dataset \cite{liu2015faceattributes} is a large-scale face attributes dataset with 202,599 face images, each of which has 40 attribute annotations.
+It is split into three parts: 162,770, 19,867, and 19,962 images for training, validation, and testing, respectively.
+Hence, this dataset contains 40 tasks and each task is a binary classification problem for one attribute.

-\paragraph{Implementation Details} We use the ResNet-18 network as a sharing feature extractor and a fully connected layer with two output units as a task-specific head for each task.
-All the input images are resized to $64\times 64$.
-The Adam optimizer with the learning rate as $10^{-3}$ is applied for training and the batch size is set to 512.
+\paragraph{Implementation details.} We use the ResNet-18 network as a shared feature extractor and a fully connected layer with two output units as a task-specific head for each task.
+All the images are resized to $64\times 64$.
+The Adam optimizer with the learning rate as $10^{-3}$ is used for training and the batch size is set to 512.
 The cross-entropy loss is used for the 40 tasks.

-\paragraph{Results} Since the number of tasks is large, we only report the average classification accuracy on the forty tasks in Table~\ref{tbl:mtl-celeba}.
-The proposed RLW strategy slightly outperforms the EW method and performs comparably with loss balancing baseline methods.
+\paragraph{Results.} Since the number of tasks in the CelebA dataset is large, we only report the average classification accuracy on the forty tasks in Table~\ref{tbl:mtl-celeba}.
+According to the results, the proposed RLW strategy slightly outperforms the EW method and performs comparably with loss balancing baseline methods.
 However, we can find that the RGW method and most of the gradient balancing methods are worse or achieve very limited improvement over the EW method, which indicates the gradient weighting is not suitable for the CelebA dataset.